Polygamy: Scientific and prehistorical perspectives

+The serial monogamy interpretation of genetic history would be congruent with other findings, such as the fact that humans form pair bonds (although not necessarily for life) and that human fathers invest in at least the early upbringing of their children.
+Serial monogamy would also be consistent with the existence of a "honeymoon period", a period of intense interest in a single sexual partner (with less interest in other women) which may help to keep men invested in staying with the mother of their child for this period.
+When reciprocated, this "honeymoon period" lasts 18 months to three years in most cases.
+This would correspond to the period necessary to bring a child to relative independence in the traditionally small, interdependent, communal societies of pre-Neolithic humans, before they settled into agricultural communities.

+While genetic evidence typically displays a bias towards a smaller number of men reproducing with more women, some regions or time periods have shown the opposite.
+In a 2019 investigation, Musharoff et al. applied modern techniques to the 1000 Genomes Project Phase 3 high-coverage Complete Genomics whole-genome dataset.
+They found that the Southern Han Chinese had a male bias (45% female, indicating that women were likely to reproduce with multiple men).
+This region is known for its lack of a concept of paternity and for a sense of female equality or superiority.
+The Musharoff study also found a male bias in Europeans (20% female) during an out-of-Africa migration event that may have increased the number of men successfully reproducing with women, perhaps by replenishing the genetic pool in Europe.
+The study did confirm a more typical female bias in Yorubans (63% female), Europeans (84%), Punjabis (82%), and Peruvians (56%).

 Religious attitudes towards polygamy

 Buddhism

 Buddhism does not regard marriage as a sacrament; it is purely a secular affair.
 Normally Buddhist monks do not participate in it (though in some sects priests and monks do marry).
 Hence marriage receives no religious sanction.
 Forms of marriage, in consequence, vary from country to country.
 The Parabhava Sutta states that "a man who is not satisfied with one woman and seeks out other women is on the path to decline".
 Other fragments in the Buddhist scripture seem to treat polygamy unfavorably, leading some authors to conclude that Buddhism generally does not approve of it or alternatively regards it as a tolerated, but subordinate, marital model.

 Polygamy in Thailand was legally recognized until 1935.
 Polygamy in Myanmar was outlawed in 2015.
 In Sri Lanka, polyandry was legal in the kingdom of Kandy, but outlawed by British after conquering the kingdom in 1815.
 When the Buddhist texts were translated into Chinese, the concubines of others were added to the list of inappropriate partners.
 Polyandry in Tibet was traditionally common, as was polygyny, and having several wives or husbands was never regarded as having sex with inappropriate partners.